IAA-InvCodes/P-MILOS/README.md

 ## Compilation

 The code must be compiled on the target machine.
-To do this, you must use the command 'make' from the same directory where the source code is located.
-Thus, the first thing to do is change to the directory P-MILOS.
-The code is compiled in single precision by default, but you can use double precision by specifying the following variable 'use_double=yes' when you run make.
+To do this, you must use the command 'make' from the directory where the source code is located.
+Thus, the first thing to do is to locate the directory P-MILOS.
+The code is compiled in single precision by default, but double precision can be used by specifying the variable 'use_double=yes' when the command make is run.
+Note that double precision does not bring any improvement in the accuracy or speed of the inversions, and should be reserved to testing the code only.

-The other options available are used to choose the version of the code to be compiled (sequential or parallel) and whether or not to clean up the generated object code and executables:
+Other options are available to choose the version of the code to be compiled (sequential or parallel) and whether or not to clean the generated objects and executables:

 * Compile and create executable **milos**
 ```